Context-Aware or Context-Insensitive? Assessing LLMs' Performance in Document-Level Translation: Analysis overview

-To assess model's sensitivity to gold context, we compare models' translation behavior in different context setups (examples in \cref{examples}).
-The \textbf{gold context} is previous source-target pairs.
-For the \textbf{perturbed context}, we randomly sample sentences from a different document, matching the gold context size. \textbf{Random context} is uniformly-sampled random tokens from the model’s vocabulary, with the same size as the gold context.
+\textbf{Translation quality.} To assess model's sensitivity to gold context, we compare models' translation behavior in different context setups: a gold, perturbed, and random context setup (examples in \cref{prompt-examples}) on IWSLT2017 data.
+The gold context is previous source-target pairs.
+For the perturbed context, we randomly sample sentences from a different document, matching the gold context size.
+We sampled sentences from a different document instead of the same document to ensure a robust analysis of models’ reliance on relevant contextual information and avoid introducing unintended biases due to implicit thematic or lexical similarities.
+Random context is uniformly-sampled random tokens from the model’s vocabulary, with the same size as the gold context.\\

-We also perform a phenomenon-specific assessment of model's sensitivity to gold context.
-Here, instead of the perturbed context replacing the gold context with sentences from different documents, we \textbf{only replace antecedent tokens in the gold-context} with different-gender tokens.
+\textbf{Pronoun resolution.} We perform a phenomenon-specific assessment of model's sensitivity to gold context by comparing models' pronoun resolution performance in different context setups.
+We focus on pronoun resolution as a measurable phenomenon where perturbation experiments can be defined due to the availability of datasets with supporting context annotations.
+The Gold and random contexts are the same as for IWSLT2017 data.
+Here, instead of the perturbed context replacing the gold context with sentences from different documents, we only replace antecedent tokens in the gold-context with different-gender tokens.
+This allows for a finer-grained context-utilization analysis.
 We create a database of antecedent words, clustered by POS (Part Of Speech) tag and gender.
-Each antecedent is replaced with a random word of the same POS tag but different gender. for antecedents with rare POS tags (0.2\% of cases), no such alternative can be found, so we sample a random different-gender word with any tag.
+Each antecedent is replaced with a random word of the same POS tag but different gender. for antecedents with rare POS tags (0.2\% of cases), no such alternative can be found, so we sample a random different-gender word with any tag. \\